Diamondbacks vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Arizona has a record of 18-24 in games where bookmakers have it as underdogs of at least +100 on the moneyline.
+- Arizona has entered 52 games this season as the underdog by -110 or more and is 25-27 in those contests.

-- The Diamondbacks have an implied victory probability of 50% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 52.4% chance of pulling out a win.

-- Arizona and its opponents have gone over the total this season in 45 of its 98 opportunities.
+- Arizona's games have gone over the total in 45 of its 99 chances.

 - The Diamondbacks have an against the spread mark of 6-4-0 in 10 games with a line this season.